torreyma/rGBATl/README.md

 ## TODO
 * I deleted the US_CB_PUMA_2000.rda file because it was too big for github.
 This will break the function(s) that use that rda.
 I should figure out the best way to fix this.
 * Eventually: modify this package so you can use it with any version of Geosupport.
 * Eventually: this package should run in R on Windows.
+For a temporary workaround Windows installation option that may or may not work, see: https://github.com/torreyma/rGBAT-win

 ## License and credits